-Christian leads Carnstone’s work on social impact.
+Christian leads much of Carnstone’s work on social impact.
 In this capacity, he helps companies capture opportunities, rethink strategies and improve performance.
 He has a particular interest in the rise of digital lifestyles, chairing our multi-client initiative, the Responsible Media Forum.
 He believes in joined up thinking across social, environmental and financial boundaries to achieve long term business sustainability.
 Christian has a DPhil in Management from the Oxford Martin School and remains committed to understanding the latest research in the field.
 He is a trustee of the Swire Chinese Language Foundation.